CONNECT-platform/inter-auth-spec/TERMINOLOGY.md

 ### Service

-the term **service** may to refer to software applications residing on some [URI](https://tools.ietf.org/html/rfc3986) accessible via the Internet, meaning its functionalities are exposed in form of sub-paths of the root-path of the **service**, i.e. they are accessible via some URI over the internet such that the difference between these URIs and the root URI
+the term **service** refers to software applications residing on some [URI](https://tools.ietf.org/html/rfc3986) accessible via the Internet, meaning its functionalities are exposed in form of sub-paths of the root-path of the **service**, i.e. they are accessible via some URI over the internet such that the difference between these URIs and the root URI